Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 and the right side to be "lo world!"

-I've added some context to our asserts so we can quickly see if anything went wrong.
+I've added some context to our asserts, so we can quickly see if anything went wrong.

-But when we run cargo test, everything passes, which is great!
+But when we run `cargo test`, everything passes, which is great!

-But because we're working with strings, we should check strings that only contain ascii characters.
+But because we're working with strings, we should check strings that contain more than just ascii characters.

 Let's write another test for `split_at`.